01858 545 789 ext 101858 545 789 ext 1

-Two of the main decisions to make when choosing a new tennis net are the headband type and the net thickness.
+The two main decisions to make when choosing a new tennis net are the headband type and the net thickness.
 In addition you then also need to decide whether you also want the extra strip of netting along the top of the net - Double Netting Top, more of which below.

-Headbands (the white band that runs across the top of the length of the net) are available in either a traditional cream / white 'canvas' material or a wipe clean vinyl material.
+Headbands (the white band that runs across the top of the length of the net) are available in either a traditional cream / white 'canvas' type material or a wipe clean vinyl material.
 Each has their own benefits, such as aesthetics, maintenance or durability.
 Find out more on our net buying guide.

-Netting thicknesses - Tennis nets are manufactured in a range of thicknesses, from 2mm to 3.5mm.
-The thicker the netting, the more durable the net.
-Some tennis nets will also offer either standard double stitching along the headband, some offer the alternative and stronger four rows - quad stitching, and these are best for heavily used courts, further increasing durability of the net.
+Netting thicknesses - Tennis nets are manufactured in a choice of thicknesses, 2.5mm and 3.5mm.
+In simple terms the thicker the netting, the more durable the net.
+Some tennis nets come with the standard two rows, or double stitching along the headband, some offer the alternative and stronger four rows - quad stitching, and these are best for heavily used courts, further increasing durability of the net.

 Contact our sales office for further details on 01858 545789.

 Over time some nets fail because the stitching holding the net to the headband deteriorates.
 In most cases the whole net is tired and ready for replacement, but it can be frustrating if the netting is otherwise in good condition.
 This is the time to consider a 'quad stitch' replacement.